Arqamz/hawktu-logistics/documentation/diagrams/README.md

 **Output**:
 ![Class Diagram](svgs/class-diagram.svg)

----

 ### 4. Action Sequence Diagrams

-For more details on each action sequence diagram, please refer to the [Action Sequence Diagrams README](action-sequence/README.md).
+For details on the action sequence diagram for each of the use-cases, please refer to the [Action Sequence Diagrams README](action-sequence/README.md).